Tuesday, September 10, 2024

 not at all awed

-by the patience of a battered martyr.
+by the patience of this battered martyr.

 humans

-hike climb nibble swarm
+hike climb nibble swim swarm

-gone as quick as we generate
+gone as quick as we generate,

-mere specks in the gale
+specks in the gales of erosion

-of the erosion of the cliff’s dreams.
+of the cliff’s dreams.

-it cries for us
+maybe it cries for us

 insular in empathy,

-each teardrop a foamy splash,
+each tear a foamy splash,

-tons and tons in our lifetimes,
+tons and tons in a lifetime,

-but the sadness itself remains,
+but the sadness remains,

 duly unremittent,